w3c/wai-intro-wcag/index.md

 ## WCAG 2.0 and 2.1 {#versions}

 WCAG 2.0 was published in December 2008.
-WCAG 2.1 was published in June 2018.
+WCAG 2.1 is expected to be published in June 2018.

-Both are existing standards.
-WCAG 2.1 does not deprecate or supersede WCAG 2.0.
+Both will be existing standards.
+WCAG 2.1 will not deprecate or supersede WCAG 2.0.

-Content that conforms to WCAG 2.1 also conforms to WCAG 2.0.
+Content that conforms to WCAG 2.1 will also conform to WCAG 2.0.
 (This is often called "backwards compatible".)
 Therefore, a website that meets WCAG 2.1 should meet the requirements of policies that reference WCAG 2.0.

 W3C advises that content and policies use WCAG 2.1.